2024 New Zealand Ski Resort Guide [Club Field Edition] | To midsummer powder and freeride heaven!

 Photo: Craigieburn

-I usually don't have a snow compactor, so the field is always uncompacted.
-Despite the vast scale of the field, there are almost no gondolas or chair lifts, and at most there are only a few T-bars or rope toes.
-However, there are only more than enough guests...
-There are almost no crowds and few people skating, so the slopes stay fresh and you can carve as many fast tracks as you want.
-In addition, since the basins and faces of high-altitude mountainous areas are used as ski resorts, there is no shortage of rich natural topography and cliffs.
+Since most people don't have a snow compaction truck, there is always uncompacted snow in the field.
+Despite the vast scale of the field, there are almost no gondolas or chairlifts, and at most there are only a few T-bars or rope toes.
+However, there are only enough guests...
+It's not crowded and there aren't many people skiing, so the slopes stay fresh and you can carve as many fast tracks as you like.
+Also, since the basins and faces of high-altitude mountain areas are used as ski resorts, there is no shortage of rich natural terrain and cliffs.
+Also, from the end of the lift or rope toe, you can easily access vast backcountry areas with a short hike.
+Deep powder rides, cliff jumps and extreme rides on steep slopes, cruising and tour skiing on large open barns that extend beyond the treeline...the fun for freeskiers is endless.

 From Japan, of course, you can go skiing and become a club member.
 If you feel a little uneasy about it yourself, there are travel agencies that offer tours for Japanese people to Club Field, so it's a good idea to check it out.